Access IPOs

 Though ClickIPO has not demonstrated the ability to allocate app users with high-demand IPO shares, they’ve executed several dozen IPOs on its platform.

-For individual investors without a high net worth, ClickIPO, and its partner brokers TradeStation and Webull are the most likely chance of participating in IPOs since the demise of LOYAL3 and Motif Investing.
+For individual investors without a high net worth, ClickIPO and its partner broker TradeStation is the most likely chance to participate in IPOs.

 Joining a broker that offers access to IPOs does not guarantee a share allocation, especially in high-demand IPOs.
 You are probably better off waiting for the company to start trading after the IPO.